 Meet The Nova Scotia Client Representative

 Given Canada’s increasing commitment to sustainable building solutions, Colin’s expertise in energy efficiency is greatly appreciated.
-It is his client relationships, however, that bring him the most satisfaction.
+It is his client relationships, however, that brings him the most satisfaction.
 “Guiding clients through the exciting process of designing their dream home,” he explains. “is the most rewarding part of my role as a client representative.”
 Colin says he meets amazing people while traveling to some of the most beautiful parts of Canada.
-A Calgary native, he of course enjoys his Alberta projects, but admits the Maritime Provinces, are something special.
+A Calgary native, he of course enjoys his Alberta projects but admits the Maritime Provinces, are something special.
 Even after repeated visits to Nova Scotia client meetings, for example, he is sometimes still awe-struck.
 “Nova Scotia views,” he says, “will take your breath away.”

 Contemplating Nova Scotia for your custom log, timber, or hybrid home?
 Connect with Colin on LinkedIn.

 Nova Scotia provides PrecisionCraft clients never-ending opportunities to enjoy life by immersing themselves in its quaint yet cosmopolitan culture.
 That the province beckons to log and timber homeowners is no surprise.
 And, because this ocean jewel is still undiscovered by so much of the world, its charming appeal is surely enhanced.
 If you are considering Nova Scotia for your next luxury home, please contact us.
 Additionally, order your complimentary literature here.

 Cabot Trail Skyline Hike Cape Breton Island Canada photographed by chensiyuan